itdxer/neupy/site/docs/layers/debug.rst

 .. code-block:: python

     from neupy import plots
+    plots.layer_structure(
+        connection,
-    plots.layer_structure(connection, filepath='connection.pdf',
+        filepath='connection.pdf',
-                          show=False)
+        show=False,
+    )

-The function also works for the training algorithms with constructible architectures.
-Basically, it automatically extracts architecture from the algorithm and visualizes it.
+Function also works for the training algorithms with constructible architectures.
+It just automatically extracts architecture from the algorithm and visualizes it.

 .. code-block:: python